uqlm: Uncertainty Quantification for Language Models#

 2. White-Box Scorers(Token-Probability-Based)#

 These scorers leverage token probabilities to estimate uncertainty.
-They are significantly faster and cheaper than black-box methods, but require access to the LLMβs internal probabilities, meaning they are not necessarily compatible with all LLMs/APIs.
+They offer single-generation scoring, which is significantly faster and cheaper than black-box methods, but require access to the LLMβs internal probabilities, meaning they are not necessarily compatible with all LLMs/APIs.
+The following single-generation scorers are available:

 Minimum token probability (Manakul et al., 2023)